Diets for Cats, Dogs, and Other Pets.

 Here are my general impressions about pet food diets after seeing so many pets:

-- Those pets getting mid priced or expensive National "Name Brand" diets like Science Diet, Eukanuba, Iams, Purina premium priced diets, or any other premium priced major diet ... most have jumped on the band wagon of adding things that have proven to be helpful such as fish oils, and anti-oxidants as well ...:
+- Those pets getting mid to high priced National "Name Brand" diets like Science Diet, Eukanuba, Iams, Purina premium priced diets, or any other premium priced major diet ... most have jumped on the band wagon of adding things that have proven to be helpful such as fish oils, and anti-oxidants as well ...:

 Yes; pets on these diets seem to do well and often have beautiful coats, healthy gums, and shiny eyes.
 These pets too, tend to be well loved and cared for.